 The right mindset

-Take your focus off what everyone else is doing and buying (they’re probably racking up some debt so really don’t be jealous).
+It’s really important that you take your focus off what everyone else is doing and buying (they’re probably racking up some debt so really don’t be jealous).

 Look at what you CAN do, not what you can’t

 How To Have a Magical No Spend Christmas

 Decorate for free

 - Branches, boughs of pine, ivy and berries, pine cones and dried citrus slices are all extremely decorative at this time of year.